Training Minds One Question at a Time

 Whether you are working with four-year-olds or fourteen-year-olds, it is your job to guide them in developing their thinking skills, using what you know about where they are developmentally.
 One of your main tools for this task is open-ended questions.
 Open-ended questions can perform many of the same functions as closed-ended questions, such as when you want to check for student understanding or get specific information, while also adding an important dimension: you get to coach students as they practice the skills that extend their knowledge and understanding.

 Try out some of the following ideas to promote engaged thinking and enhanced reasoning from your students:

 We have all started with a question stem that we thought would elicit a variety of responses, only to find it did not produce the desired result.
 This is where the incorporation of words like might, may, could, possibly, and some can quickly enhance the outcome of the question.
 Instead of sounding like there is only one specific answer, these words can help students feel like they are brainstorming and encourage them to generate multiple solutions and responses.
 Here are a few question stems to get you started:

 - Why might some students choose to . . .

 - How could you solve . . .

 - What may help you to . . .

 - What could you possibly try . . .

 The Greatest Cognitive Growth Occurs Through Social Interaction

 This is the third guiding principle for Responsive Classroom, and it is especially powerful when you consider how students can engage in conversations and share their thinking.
-Interactive learning structures allow students the opportunity for movement while also being set up to share their thoughts and ideas with peers.
-In this practice, conversations are structured so students share with multiple partners, allowing for the collaboration of ideas.
+When you use interactive learning structures, students get to to move around while also being set up to share their thoughts and ideas with peers.
+In this practice, students share with multiple partners in structured conversations, allowing for the collaboration of ideas.
 Consider how some of these interactive learning structures can be used with your students.
 (Remember, when teaching a new structure with students, it’s important to model the expectations and use effective management to promote success!)